bloominstituteoftechnology/Whiteboard-Pairing/IntegerPairs/README.md

 # Integer Pairs

-Write a function `integerPairs` to find all pairs of integers within an input array which sum up to a specified input value `k`.
+Write a function `integerPairs` to find and print out all pairs of integers within an input array which sum up to a specified input value `k`.

 There are multiple ways to do this, depending upon whether you want to favor runtime or space.